Noddin-Robotmakers/Website/Collaborative-Coding-and-Website-Building-with-GitHub.md

 GitHub is really helpful for __keeping all of our Python code in one place__.
 We __can work on it together__, even when we don't sit together.

-Anika is our original __GitHub administrator, and she created our GitHub organization [`Noddin-Robotmakers`](https://github.com/Noddin-RobotMakers)__ and invited the remaining team members to sign up for their accounts and join that organization as members.
+Anika is our original __GitHub administrator__, and she __created our GitHub organization [`Noddin-Robotmakers`](https://github.com/Noddin-RobotMakers)__ and invited the remaining team members to sign up for their accounts and join that organization as members.

 You can see [__all of our Pybricks code shared openly on GitHub__](https://github.com/Noddin-RobotMakers/RobotMakers-FLLChallenge-Masterpiece), in a repository under that organization.